kushagra414/Git/Readme.md

 - git status   -----> Used to check status of your file.
 - git add \<file name> OR use - git add -A (To add all files to staging area)  -----> To add filename to staging area.
 - git commit -m "This is commit message"   -----> To commit changes i.e. To add the files from staging area to the Repository.
 - rm -rf .git    -----> To remove version control system, from the current folder.
-This is not a git command for git git command use git rm -rf
+This is not a git command, for git command use git rm -rf
-- git log    -----> This command show all the commits that are parts of the repo
+- git log    -----> This command show all the commits that are parts of the repo.
 - git show    -----> This is similar to git log command.
 It shows where the HEAD is.
 - git ls-files   -----> Ths shows files that are tracked by git.
 - git commit -a    -----> This tells git to add modified files to staging area then commit those files.